magento/devdocs/guides/v1.0/architecture/behavior/xlate.md

 &lt;/language&gt;
 </pre>

-*	`<code>` - code of the language pack; this parameter is mandatory
+*	`<code>` - code of the language package; this parameter is mandatory
 *	`<vendor>` - name of a vendor, who created a package; this parameter is mandatory
-*	`<package>` - name of the language pack; this parameter is mandatory
+*	`<package>` - name of the language package; this parameter is mandatory
-*	`<sort_order>` - priority of uploading a pack when there are several language packs available for a store; this parameter is optional
+*	`<sort_order>` - priority of uploading a package when there are several language packages available for a store; this parameter is optional
 *	`<use>` - name and code of the parent language package; this parameter is optional

-If necessary, you can specify several parent packs.
-The parent packs are applied on 'first listed - first used' basis.
+If necessary, you can specify several parent packages.
+The parent packages are applied on 'first listed - first used' basis.

 <h4 id="m2devgde-xlate-inheritancework">Example: how language inheritance works</h4>

-To understand how the language inheritance works, imagine a language pack that descends from two other packs, and those packs also have parent and 'grand-parent' packs.
+To understand how the language inheritance works, imagine a language package that descends from two other packages, and those packages also have parent and 'grand-parent' packages.

-**If a language pack descends from two packs:**
+**If a language package descends from two packages:**

 <pre>&lt;language&nbsp;xmlns:xsi=&quot;http://www.w3.org/2001/XMLSchema-instance&quot;&nbsp;xsi:noNamespaceSchemaLocation=&quot;../&lt;path&gt;/Magento/Framework/App/Language/package.xsd&quot;&gt;
 &nbsp;&nbsp;&nbsp;&nbsp;&lt;code&gt;en_GB&lt;/code&gt;